nais/doc/docs/tutorials/hello-nais.md

 Previously we've made our application and created the required files for deployment.
 In this part of the tutorial we will deploy our application to NAIS.

-### Authorize the repository for deployment

-This is required for the GitHub Actions workflow to be able to deploy your application.

-Visit [Console](https://console.<<tenant()>>.cloud.nais.io).
-Select your team, and visit the `Repositories` tab.
-Find your repository and click `Authorize`.

-!!! note "Repository not visible?"

-    Normally these permissions are automatically synchronized every 15 minutes, but if you don't see the repository here, force synchronization by clicking the `Synchronize team` button under the `Settings` panel.

 ### Commit and push your changes